learn-academy-2023-delta/week-2-assessment/interview-questions.md

-4. What is a React Fragment?
-Why would you use one?
+4. What is the difference between an object and a class?

   Your answer: